 Market and Model

-Expect pricing to sit in much the same £25,000 to £35,000 bracket as the previous version of this model.
-We can also expect the usual Kia '2', '3', 'GT-Line' and 'GT-Line S' trim levels.
-Connectivity's taken a step forward here - not only with the larger 12.3-inch cabin screens (both for the instrument cluster and the centre stack monitor) but also with telematics.
+Across the range, connectivity's taken a step forward - not only with the larger 12.3-inch cabin screens (both for the instrument cluster and the centre stack monitor) but also with telematics.
 The brand now offers its 'Kia Connect' smartphone app which allows customers to connect remotely with their cars.
 A new 'User Profile Transfer' feature enables users to back up their in-vehicle Kia Connect preferences via the cloud and transfer settings from one vehicle to the next.

 A popular option is likely to be the Harmon Kardon sound system.
 And this Kia will be fitted with a wide array of Advanced Driver Assistance System technology - what Kia calls 'Drivewise' features.
 There's a 'Forward-Collision Avoidance assist system with Junction Turning' that should help you avoid collisions at junctions; and 'Highway Driving Assist' helps you maintain a set distance to the car in front and keeps this Kia in the middle of its lane.
 This Sportage can also offer Blind Spot Assistance and a navigation-based cruise control system that automatically reduces speed for the corners.
 There's even a Remote Smart Parking Assist system that can park the car for you into tight spaces while you stand outside it controlling things from the key fob: neat.